ozpc99/Red-Dust-2023/README.md

 Certain input fields in the form such as the contact details (name, email and phone) and the confirmation checkbox have a `required` attribute to ensure the user submits all necessary details.

 The dropdown selection fields for selecting the ticket type and quantity make use of JavaScript to insert the total price for each ticket based on the quantity selected into an empty field next to each input.
 This provides user feedback and lets the user know how much they are going to be spending.
 The function calculates the amount by multiplying the ticket price variable's numerical value by the value inputted by the user in the dropdown selection field.
 It then inserts the total into the empty price field.

-#### See how the Ticket Quantity Price Multiplier works with JavaScript:

 #### Future Features:
 In future, the ticket booking form will feature a readonly input field displaying the total cost when all user selections have been added up.